Jarren Duran Player Props: Red Sox vs. Mets

 Jarren Duran At The Plate

-- Duran is batting .312 with 29 doubles, two triples, five home runs and 19 walks.
+- Duran has 29 doubles, two triples, five home runs and 19 walks while batting .312.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.